cilippofilia/cilippofilia/README.md

 # Hello!

-I'm *@cilippofilia* 👨‍💻, a passionate programmer with a love for coding in various languages.
+I'm *Filippo Cilia* 👨‍💻, a passionate programmer with a love for coding in various languages.
 My journey started with 🦅Swift/SwiftUI, but I soon found myself dabbling in the world of full stack development.

 I'm currently on an exciting learning journey, studying my current stack, which includes various technologies and tools such as:
 - 🐍 Python